How to Measure Sales Manager Coaching Effectiveness

 There are few if any areas that can have as much impact on sales as sales managers who are highly effective coaches.
 The CEB Executive Briefing “World-Class Sales Coaching” found that highly effective sales managers drive 19% more sales than their less effective colleagues.
 This is stellar.

-Wouldn’t sales executive be excited about driving 19% more sales without additional headcount?
+Wouldn’t a sales executive be excited about driving 19% more sales without additional headcounts?

 But You Have Highly Effective Sales Coaches

 Really.
 The CEB found that most sales managers are not effective at coaching.
 When sales reps rated their sales managers’ skillsets coaching was the skill set that managers were relatively weakest at.
 My experience is that companies are not investing sufficient resources in developing great sales coaches.
 Unfortunately, the next level of sales management is equally challenged on coaching and find themselves either to busy or poorly equipped to coach their sales managers.